Code-Institute-Submissions/Lee-moran-BattleShips_AprResub/README.md

 Lighthouse - Not within project scope

 ## Bugs
-- When enter is press instead of a valid row or column game crashes.
+- When the enter key is press instead of a valid row or column game crashes.
 <img width="627" alt="old code" src="https://user-images.githubusercontent.com/92300148/163981020-e9c9ee4f-3877-474d-a2b1-c735d623733b.png">

 - Fixed by creating while true statement and using try and except rule.